diversenok/NtUtilsLibrary/Readme.md

 All fixed-size data types are structures (also known as **records**); all variable-length data types are Delphi objects that are handled through interfaces, which implies automatic reference counting.
 Strings and dynamic arrays use Delphi's native types, so no memory management is necessary.

+### Handle types

+All handles are wrapped into an interface type called **IHandle** (or its variations: `IScmHandle`, `ISamHandle`, `ILsaHandle`) to prevent resource leaks and ease object lifetime management.
+Every function that opens a new handle returns this interface type.
+You don't need to manually close the handle: due to reference counting on interfaces, the program will close it automatically when the execution flow exits the visibility scope of the last variable that stores the handle.

 ### Naming conventions

 Names of records, classes, and enumerations start with `T` and use CamelCase (example: `TTokenStatistics`).
 Pointers to records or other value-types start with `P` (example: `PTokenStatistics`).
 Names of interfaces start with `I` (example: `ISid`).
 Constants use ALL_CAPITALS.